This Australian Gent wanted to update his hair with a splash of colour,

 Besides ending up with a beautiful braided top knot, you will have something that is near bullet proof when it comes to staying power and all you needed was an

-elastic for your pony, four smaller ones for your individual braids and 8 pins,
+elastic for your pony, four smaller ones for your individual braids and 8 pins, perhaps a little time consuming but time well spent.

 Now with a little imagination, just think about what other creations you could come up with based on a simple ponytail??